SheffieldKevin/LaunchAgent/README.md

 ## Credits and Contact

-LaunchAgent created by [Sheffield Kevin](https://github.com/SheffieldKevin) and on twitter you can find him at [Cocoa Kevin](https://twitter.com/CocoaKevin)
+LaunchAgent created by [Sheffield Kevin](https://github.com/SheffieldKevin) and on twitter you can find him at [Cocoa Kevin](https://twitter.com/CocoaKevin) and you can contact me by e-mail at: ktam[at]yvs.eu.com

+##License
+See the LICENSE file.
+A MIT license.